varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   Print VCL code compiled to C language and exit.
 Specify the VCL file to compile with the -f option.
-Either -f or -b must be used with -C, and -C cannot be used with -F.
+Either -f or -b must be used with -C, and -C cannot be used with -F or -d.

 -V